Australia to invest millions in Great Barrier Reef restoration and protection

 Funding break down

-- A$201 ($152) million to improve water quality with changed farming practices such as reduced fertilize use,
+- A$201 ($152) million to improve water quality with changed farming practices such as reduced fertilizer use.

-- A$100 ($75) million to implement reef restoration and funding science that supports reef resilience
+- A$100 ($75) million to implement reef restoration and funding science that supports reef resilience.

 - A$58 ($43) million to expand the fight against the coral-eating crown-of-thorns starfish.